5 Tips for Successfully Patenting Your Idea

 As part of any patent process, you will have to describe your idea.
 You should therefore provide your intellectual property professional with a detailed written description of your idea in order to check properly that it is a new idea.
 Drawings will also help understand your idea and will be required as part of the patent process.

 From the very start of the patent process you should consider the potential applications of your idea, perhaps in different industries to ones you are already familiar with.
 To ensure your patent provides as broad a scope of legal protection as possible, you will want to ensure that all potential applications of your idea are taken into account.

 Keep your idea confidential

 When you are looking to protect your idea with a patent, it is vital that you do not disclose the details of your idea publicly before you file your patent application.
 Keeping your idea secret is important to ensure your idea is novel, one of the patent application requirements.

 Seek professional advice

-For further information or advice on how you can secure a patent for your original idea or innovation, contact us today.
+For further information and advice on how you can secure a patent for your novel innovation, contact us today.